-The main means by which mitigation is provided for is the inclusion of Chapter 4.5 which is dedicated entirely to Environmental Considerations and includes a range of commitments that will help to ensure that the Implementation Plan and any plans or projects provided by same will not result in significant adverse effects on any European Site.
-The following provisions outlined in Chapter 4.5 of the Implementation Plan will mitigate against potential significant effects identified during the AA.
+The main means by which mitigation is provided for is the inclusion of Chapter 4.6 which is dedicated entirely to Environmental Considerations and includes a range of commitments that will help to ensure that the Implementation Plan and any plans or projects provided by same will not result in significant adverse effects on any European Site.
+The following provisions outlined in Chapter 4.6 of the Implementation Plan will mitigate against potential significant effects identified during the AA.

-The Implementation Plan will comply with measures listed in Section 9 (Table 9.2) of the SEA Environmental Report as referred to in Chapter 4.5.7 of the Implementation Plan, which will further mitigate potential adverse effects on the environment.
+The Implementation Plan will comply with measures listed in Section 9 (Table 9.2) of the SEA Environmental Report as referred to in Chapter 4.6.7 of the Implementation Plan, which will further mitigate potential adverse effects on the environment.
 Those measures relevant to the safeguarding all European Sites are reproduced in Table 5.1 below.

-Chapter 4.5.1 Regulatory framework for environmental protection and management
+Chapter 4.6.1 Regulatory Framework for Environmental Protection and Management

-In implementing this Plan, the Authority will cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management, including compliance with EU Directives - including the Habitats Directive (92/43/EEC, as amended), the Birds Directive (2009/147/EC), the Environmental Impact Assessment Directive (2011/92/EU, as amended by 2014/52/EC) and the Strategic Environmental Assessment Directive (2001/42/EC) - and relevant transposing Regulations.
+In implementing this Plan, the Authority will cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management, in compliance with EU Directives - including the Habitats Directive (92/43/EEC, as amended), the Birds Directive (2009/147/EC), the Environmental Impact Assessment Directive (2011/92/EU, as amended by 2014/52/EC) and the Strategic Environmental Assessment Directive (2001/42/EC) - and relevant transposing Regulations.

-Chapter 4.5.2 Lower-level Decision Making
+Chapter 4.6.2 Lower-level Decision Making